A DIAMOND'S CUT

 - GSL: Very Good - Good - Medium - Poor

 While grades are not the same, it is typically recommended to buy a diamond with a Good grade or better regardless of who has provided a certificate.
 It’s not recommended to buy diamonds with grades of Medium, Fair, or Poor, as the alignment of their facets may misdirect light so severely that it affects the brilliance of the diamond.

 Proportions are not the only thing that affects cut.
 Other factors have to do with the type of geometry and quality of the result.

 In round diamonds, a thin to medium girdle is preferred (too thick will result in a smaller diameter for the respective weight; too thin has durability issues).
 This can vary with fancy shapes.
 For example shapes with sharp points are vulnerable to damage, so a thicker girdle ensures better durability.
 Side note: girdles can be faceted, polished, or bruted.

 PRESENCE OF CUTLET

+The culet of a diamond is the tiny point at the base of the pavilion.
 A culet is a pointed tip where the pavilion meets.
 It’s better to have no culet or a small one.
-Bigger culets can look like inclusions.
+Bigger cutlets can look like inclusions.

 This refers to how consistent the diamond facets are.
 One misshapen facet can affect the facets surrounding it, setting off a chain reaction affecting angles, and reducing brilliance.
-Sometimes symmetry flaws are introduced on purpose in order to remove an inclusion and get a higher clarity grade.
-Poor symmetry affects the reflection of light so it's better to stick with “very good or excellent” symmetry for round diamonds.
-Fancy shapes should be evaluated on a case-by-case basis, but the symmetry grade can be "very good" and "good must be evaluated".
+Sometimes symmetry flaws are introduced on purpose to remove an inclusion and get a higher clarity grade.
+Poor symmetry affects the reflection of light.
+So it is better to stick with very good or excellent symmetry for round diamonds.
+Fancy shapes should be evaluated on a case-by-case basis, but the symmetry grade can be very good, and good must be evaluated.

 Common symmetry flaws include: